troyxuanyichen/API-Requirement/ServerRequirements.md

 /checkidentity(GET)
 -------
-Check if the user is a parent or child
+Check if the user is a guardian or trainee

-/getchildren(GET)
+/gettrainees(GET)
 -------
-Parent find children
+Guardian find trainees

 **HttpHeader:** "authorization": token
 **Content-Type:** "application/json"